Float challenge: My 31 days of floating

-This is the story of the journey I have embarked upon from March 1st through 31st, 2017.
+This is the story of the journey I embarked upon from March 1st through 31st, 2017.
 I have challenged myself to a 31 day float challenge.
 I have a lot of goings on this month, new family members, multiple visitors, new job.
 It’s shaping up to be one of the most chaotic months in memory.
 I figured what better time to make floating a priority in my life.

 62 showers, 20 sets of ear plugs,15 towels, and